What is Private LTE? Why need it if we have WiFi?

-In private LTE, a company buys the spectrum( or share) from the LTE band.
-After setting up the core network and access network.
-When a mobile device comes under the coverage.
-It attaches to the private LTE network and starts using services from the company.
-If the company allows else it moves to the regular mobile network if there is any.
+A company buys the spectrum( or share) from the LTE band in private LTE after setting up the core network and access network.
+When a mobile device comes under coverage, it attaches to the private LTE network and starts using services from the company.
+If the company allows else, it moves to the regular mobile network if there is any.

 Why do we need Private LTE?

-The mobile operators have an LTE network in all places, then why a company needs its own network.
-This is because of the need for dedicated services or it’s good to pay a one-time setup fee and not each month big data charges.
 Very useful for a company when they have millions of IoT devices.
-The mobile operator will change for each SIM card each month.
+The mobile operator will charge for each SIM card each month.
 Once there is a private LTE, only a one-time setup cost will be there.
-So all it is the calculation.

 Why do we need Private LTE if we have WiFi?

-With Private LTE data communication is more secure Vs WiFi.
+With Private LTE, the data and communication are more secure than WiFi.

 How to set up a Private LTE?